Francisco Xavier da Cunha Aragão: Military career

-Francisco Aragão sered on the southern border of Angola, where an incident that became known in Portuguese historiography as the "Naulila disaster" and in German historiography as the "Naulila murder" (German: Mord von Naulila), occurred.
+Francisco Aragão served on the southern border of Angola, where an incident that became known in Portuguese historiography as the "Naulila disaster" and in German historiography as the "Naulila murder" (German: Mord von Naulila), occurred.
 On 18 October 1914, a platoon commanded by Lieutenant Manuel Álvares Sereno, who was patrolling the border with Damaraland, encountered a small German force about 12 kmfrom the Naulila post.
 It was commanded by Dr. Hans Schultze-Jena, judge and administrator of Outjo district, who had entered Angola without informing the Portuguese authorities and without contact with any border post.
 Sereno had orders to disarm German forces; he led part of the German group back to Naulila the next morning.
 A sudden confrontation followed, leading to the death of two native orderlies, Dr. Schultze-Jena and the two German officers who accompanied him.

 German settlers met the deaths with indignation and quickly organized punitive expeditions against Portuguese posts along the border.
 The Cuangar post on the banks of the Cubango River was attacked, as were several other border posts in the region.
 As a result, the 47-strong detachment of dragoons commanded by Francisco Aragão was integrated into the forces commanded by Alves Roçadas.
 The combined unit included metropolitan troops of the Portuguese expeditionary force that the previous month had landed in Moçâmedes, colonial troops from Angola and a corps of Mozambicans known as "landin troops".